 The preschool curriculum plan outlining the goals for this class can now also be downloaded.

 This class is for school-age children, ages 7-12, whether they have had previous experience learning German or not.
 The immersion setting will develop literacy skills of the most proficient students at the same time that it fosters strong receptive skills of beginning students.
-There will be a range of fun activities targeting beginning and intermediate proficiencies (A1 and A2/B1 described above) while focusing on topics appropriate to the age, abilities, and interests of the students.
+There will be a range of fun activities targeting beginning and intermediate proficiencies (A1, A2, and B1 described above) while focusing on topics appropriate to the age, abilities, and interests of the students.
 Each semester is organized around specific interests and goals of the students who are enrolled.
+Over time, students can eventually achieve the same proficency benchmarks adjusted to their age.
+Standard tests are available annually beginning around age 10 through the principal teacher.

 For resources to supplement all four classes, please following this link.